-The team of assessors visited Pierre Charles Secondary School during the period May 15-17, 2019.
-The school is located in Berekua (St. Patrick) (Figure 1-1), and is bordered by the Atlantic Sea to the south-east.
+The team of assessors visited Belles Primary School on May 17, 2019.
+The school is located in the parish of St. Joseph (Figure 1-1), and was funded in part by the Maria Holder Memorial Trust.
+At the time of the assessment, the early childhood school was under construction and all students were being accommodated at the primary school.
+The school is located in the small community of Belles and sits directly on a major highway, Dr. Nicholas Liverpool Highway.
 Additional general information on the school and the scores based on the MSSP Assessment Toolkit Checklists can be found in the Appendix.

-FIGURE 1.1: PIERRE CHARLES SECONDARY SCHOOL
+FIGURE 1.1: BELLES PRIMARY SCHOOL Julia Primary